lucasmoschen/covid-19-model/README.md

 2. Enter in the `pyscripts` folder and run `python scenarios.py`.
 The result will be in `data/table_values.txt`.

-### Sugestions
+### Suggestions

-Please, any sugestions make an issue and I will answer as quick as I can.
+Please, any suggestions make an issue and I will answer as quick as I can.
 Thanks!